This course prepares higher education data professionals to make the jump to serve as leaders within their institutions, the profession, and beyond.

 1.5-Hour Virtual Meeting and Self-Directed Activities

 Prior to the in-person seminar, participants will attend a virtual gathering to learn what to expect during the seminar, familiarize themselves with the learning portal, meet the cohort members and facilitators, and engage in a kick-off topic on- and offline.
-Participants will engage in a variety of activities as they anticipate the seminar, including readings, online videos, and a self-assessment.
+Participants will engage in various activities as they anticipate the seminar, including readings, online videos, and a self-assessment.

 Seminar